na2hiro/shogitter-lib/README.md

 ## Status

-* This library is used by the shogitter website.
+* This library is used by shogitter, to generate legal move for each shogi variant rules and validate users' moves.
 * Shogitter had been using PHP code (it wasn't an apparently bad choice in 2010 when I was an undergrad student!), and `shogitter-core` is an almost direct translation of PHP code to TypeScript.
   * Because of that, some code look not fluent in TypeScript.
 * The code is covered by some integration tests.
 You can see how to use it

 ## Plan

-* Integrate `shogitter-core` to the shogitter itself
+- [x] Integrate `shogitter-core` to the shogitter itself
-* (optional) Provide an example UI to play around with what `shogitter-core` can do
+- [ ] (optional) Provide an example UI to play around with what `shogitter-core` can do

 ## File structure
 * `integration-tests`: Integration tests